darkrenaissance/darkfi/doc/src/testnet/node.md

 $ make darkfid minerd drk
 ```

-Enter the localnet folder, generate a wallet, set it as the
+Enter the localnet folder, and initialize a wallet:
-default one and grab its address:

 ```
 $ cd contrib/localnet/darkfid-single-node/
-$ ../../../drk -c drk.toml wallet --initialize
-$ ../../../drk -c drk.toml wallet --keygen
-$ ../../../drk -c drk.toml wallet --default-address 1
-$ ../../../drk -c drk.toml wallet --address
+$ ./init-wallet.sh
 ```

-Then we replace the `recipient` field in `darkfid.toml`
-config, existing in the folder, with the output of the last
-command, start `darkfid` and wait until its initialized:
+Then start `darkfid` and wait until its initialized:

 ```
 $ ./tmux_sessions.sh